exonum/exonum-doc/src/advanced/node-management.md

 The JSON object of the explored block range `range` and the array `blocks` of the `BlockHeader` objects.
 The range specifies the largest and the smallest heights of blocks that have been traversed to collect at most `count` blocks.
-The largest height `to` equals to `latest` if provided or to the height of the latest block in the blockchain, the smallest height `from` takes values in `0..latest - count + 1`.
+The largest height `end` equals to `latest` if provided or to the height of the latest block in the blockchain, the smallest height `start` takes values in `0..latest - count + 1`.
 Blocks in the array are sorted in descending order according to their heights.
-Height of any block in the array is greater or equal than `from` and less or equal than `to`.
+Height of any block in the array is greater or equal than `start` and less or equal than `end`.

 ??? example "Response Example"
     Assume the following request